An earthy, woody and whiskey aroma, very grounding.

 Calming, excellent in combination with other meditation essential oils.

-Use in an oil burner or vaporiser for meditation, a mild aphrodisiac and blend with other oils.
+Use in an oil burner or vaporiser for meditation, as a mild aphrodisiac or blend with other oils.

 Directions and More Uses

 Aromatherapy oil: 2 to 4 drops in a diffuser, oil burner or vaporiser.

 Keep out of reach of children, do not ingest.
 Store away from direct sunlight, store below 30 degrees.

 Brown to yellowish brown in colour, viscous (honey like) consistency, and a whiskey, woody aroma.